Guide written by:

 Spirit level for indoor work

 Go for a rectangular spirit level with at least two vials and a minimum length of 40 cm.
-This type of level is lightweight and easy to read which allows you to work quickly.
-Its body may be made of plastic or metal.
+This type of level is lightweight and easy to read which allows you to work quickly and with accuracy.
+Its body may be made of plastic or metal, such as aluminium.

 Spirit levels for outdoor work

-Choose a level with a trapezoidal shape, two or three vials and a minimum length of 40 cm.
+Choose a level with a trapezoidal shape, two or three vials and a minimum length of 40 cm, such as a torpedo level.
 The body of this type of level should be metal as this will prove more durable.
 Select the right length of level based on the work you are doing.
 For example, if you are laying a brick path or pouring concrete you will need a much longer level than if you are simply hanging a shelf.

 How does a spirit level work?

-The good news is that all types of spirit levels work using the same basic principle.
+The good news is that all types of spirit levels measure using the same basic principle.
 The flat-based body contains a vial filled with liquid.
 Within this liquid is a bubble of air which moves between two lines to indicate whether your surface is level (horizontal) or plumb (vertical).
 Most models include one vial for horizontal levelling and one for verticals; some even include a third vial for levelling 45° angles.
-Laser levels are used to level surfaces from a distance.
+Laser levels are used to level surfaces from a distance with accuracy.

 Final tips for choosing your spirit level